Homeware Timeline - M&S Archive

 1930s

 Window displays often featured homeware promotions including ‘National Aluminium Week’ in 1932, and displays of batteries perfect for listening to Coronation events in 1937.
-Our own brands included Marspen and Monster.
+Our own homeware brands included Marspen and Monster.

 The Marks & Spencer Magazine, 1932